 On March 18, 2015, the Company announced that the U.S. Food and Drug Administration (FDA) approved Cholbam® capsules, the first FDA approved treatment for pediatric and adult patients with bile acid synthesis disorders due to single enzyme defects, and for adjunctive treatment of patients with peroxisomal disorders (including Zellweger spectrum disorders).
 The effectiveness of Cholbam® has been demonstrated in clinical trials for bile acid synthesis disorders and the adjunctive treatment of peroxisomal disorders.
-Approximately 30 patients have transitioned from the open label extension trial to commercial product.
+Approximately 30 patients have transitioned from the open label extension trial to commercial product, and new patients have begun treatment as well.
 The estimated incidence of bile acid synthesis disorders due to single enzyme defects is 1 to 9 per million live births.
-Peroxisomal disorders are believed to affect approximately 1 in 50,000 live births.